heypaxton/Posts/responsive-background-images.md

 {% endfor %}
 ```

-I've added a class called "responsive-background-image" to the field to use later.
+I've added a class called `responsive-background-image` to the field to use later.